Home | Bibliography | Site Search | Site Map

 It is not a something, but not a nothing either ...
 We have only rejected the grammar that tries to force itself on us here.
 (PI § 304)

 But is that the "only" thing we have done?
-Doesn't this language suggest the question: If something both is (i.e. of course it is real!) and isn't (i.e. but it is not an object) -- then what is it?
+Doesn't this language suggest the question: If something both is (i.e. of course thought, like pain, is real) and isn't (i.e. but neither 'thought' nor 'pain' is not the name of an object) -- then what is it?

 But this is precisely what Wittgenstein did not want to suggest.
-Both 'the word 'mind' is not a name-of-object' and 'mental phenomena are real' are rules of grammar (in Wittgenstein's jargon).
+Both 'The word 'mind' is not a name-of-object word' and 'Mental phenomena are real' are rules of grammar (in Wittgenstein's jargon), i.e. rules for the use of words in the language (in contrast to statements of fact or hypotheses).

-I could argue with myself: "You refuse to admit even the possibility that mind may be something other than matter, for example, spirit."
-What I am against is saying that the word 'mind' is used by us to name any object (physical or "intangible"), because that would not be a true account of that word's grammar.
-The question 'What kind of object is the mind?' is not unanswerable, but instead nonsense, i.e. an undefined combination of words.
-(And by saying this, I am not saying anything about life after death.)
+It may be objected: "You refuse to admit even the possibility that mind may be something other than matter, for example, spirit."
+What we refuse to say is that the word 'mind' -- as we normally use that word -- is the name an object of any kind, because that would not be a true description of that word's use in the language.
+Normally the question 'What kind of object is the mind?' is not unanswerable, but instead an undefined combination of words.
+(And by noting this, we are not supporting any particular view of life after death, whether the metaphysics of materialism or the metaphysical dualism of Plato and Descartes, because that is not a "theory of mind" but a description of the public rules for the use of a word.)

 Incomparable Pictures

 Bertrand Russell posed questions like: How do you know that the world and all your memories of it did not spring into existence five minutes ago (PP iii, p.
 319-320)?
-What Russell does is to suggest a picture to you, like a painter working from imagination rather than en plein air.
+What Russell does is to suggest a picture, namely "The world and all your memories sprang into existence five minutes ago", a picture impossible to verify or falsify.

-The common characteristic of these pictures is that they are dependent for their meaning -- if they are to have any meaning -- on the inclusion of a god who sees what we do not or cannot see (cf. PI § 346), or, in Drury's words "a mind capable of being a spectator of all time and all existence" (DW p.
-109).
+The common characteristic of such pictures is that they are dependent for their meaning -- if they are to have meaning -- on the inclusion of a god who sees what we do not or cannot see (cf. PI § 346).

 Unverifiability and Grammar

-What Russell's assertion about the hippopotamus negates are the language-meaning grounds for stating that a hippopotamus is not in the room, namely that it cannot be seen or touched, etc. Again, as in the last case, the impossibility of verification belongs to the "grammar" (i.e. to the rules of the game, as in "language game") of the language used: verification and falsification would require a god who sees what we -- because of our chosen definition -- cannot see.
+Russell's proposition negates the language-meaning grounds for stating that a hippopotamus is or is not in the room.
+Again, as in the first example, the impossibility of verification belongs to the "grammar" (i.e. to the rules of the game, as in "language game") of the language used.
+Russell's propositions play the game wrong (OC § 446).

 To draw is to imagine

 Picture an elephant with no legs, no tail, no trunk, no ears, no head, no body.
 It is impossible to draw such a thing because there would be no difference between such a drawing and a blank page (A blank page cannot be drawn; that is not what we mean by the word 'draw').
-"Try harder!"
-There is no difference between the elephant being there and not being there -- and therefore the elephant is not there (That is a grammatical, not a metaphysical, remark).
+There is no difference between the elephant being there and not being there -- and therefore the elephant is not there (That is grammar, not metaphysics).

 Self-mystification and Logical Possibility

-This page is written from the point of view of "Wittgenstein's logic of language", and it may not be understood without first understanding that way of thinking.
+This page was originally written from the point of view of "Wittgenstein's logic of language" and may not be understood without first understanding that way of thinking.
 [BACK]

 Note 2: S.I.
 Hayakawa.
 Language in Thought and Action, 2nd ed.
 New York: 1964.
 Page 22.